top of page

 Timing: This application depends on the spring temperatures but typically is made between late February and early April

-Care instructions: If possible, incorporate with ½”-1” of water within 4 weeks of application
+Care Instructions: For best results, wait 24 hrs., then incorporate with 1/2" - 1" of water within 4 weeks of the application or before mowing.

 2nd application (Sandbur Pre-emerge)